Geri-Borbas/iOS.Library.eppz_kit/README.md

 [![Build Status](https://travis-ci.org/eppz/eppz.kit.svg?branch=master)](https://travis-ci.org/eppz/eppz.kit)

 **The collection of the usefuls.
-Objective-C everydayers.** You could use it like you would do with any other static library - as Apple recommends [Using Static Librariesin iOS](http://developer.apple.com/library/ios/#technotes/iOSStaticLibraries/Articles/configuration.html#//apple_ref/doc/uid/TP40012554-CH3-SW1)) -, or just grab some individual class, they are not that coupled (just watch the imports at the top of .h files).
-Gonna put the whole library to [CocoaPods](http://cocoapods.org/) with submodules where appropriate.
-Google Analytics SDK have some specific build settings (check Analytics build settings.png for details).
+Objective-C everydayers.** You could use it like you would do with any other static library - as Apple recommends [Using Static Libraries in iOS](http://developer.apple.com/library/ios/#technotes/iOSStaticLibraries/Articles/configuration.html#//apple_ref/doc/uid/TP40012554-CH3-SW1)) -, or just grab some individual class that is not that tightly coupled (just look at the imports at the top of .h files).
+Gonna put the whole library up on [CocoaPods](http://cocoapods.org/) with submodules where appropriate.
+Google Analytics SDK has some specific build settings (check the Analytics build settings.png for details).
 Feel free to file a pull request if you spot some errors.

 > ### [eppz!swizzler](https://github.com/eppz/eppz.swizzler)